ImyvmCircle/WorldGeo-CommuntiyAddon/README.md

 #### Creation

-A community can be initialized spontaneously by most of the players, as long as a valid region is delineated by the same person, and the subsequent criteria are satisfied by the players creating the community:
+A community can be initialized spontaneously by any player trying to inaugurate one, as long as a valid region is delineated by the same person, and the subsequent criteria are satisfied:
 - they are not yet members of any other community with the same type(elaborated below);
 - they have enough in-game currency to pay for the community creation fee with the specified type;

 Criteria are verified by executing the creation through command or box-interface, and then the community is created with a pending status, awaiting certification.
-Once being certified, the community is a sovereign entity that can direct its internal affairs, as well as establish foreign relations with other communities online.
+Once certified, the community is a sovereign entity that can direct its internal affairs, as well as establish foreign relations with other communities online.

 #### Types